-The paper presents and discusses the methodology used to approach the urban planning of a new city in Katembe territory, South Mozambique, to accommodate the expected expansion of the Mozambican Capital City Maputo's population.
+This paper presents and discusses the methodology used to approach the urban planning of a new city in Katembe, South Mozambique, to accommodate the expected expansion of the Mozambican Capital City's population.

-Based on the perception that efficient urban planning and local development management is achieved through the accounting of sustainability (economic, environmental, and social), and also of liveability, which is a concept that comprises the three-dimensional aspects of public space and its spontaneous appropriation, a methodology for the urban planning of Katembe was designed.
+Based on the perception that efficient urban planning and local development management is achieved through sustainability (economic, environmental, and social) but also liveability, a concept that comprises the three-dimensional aspects of public space and its spontaneous appropriation, a methodology for the urban planning of Katembe was designed.

-This methodology, intending to ensure the planning process to be flexible, adaptive and with the stakeholder's participation, has as main features:
+This methodology, intending to ensure the planning process, is flexible, adaptive and includes stakeholders' participation.
+Its main features are:

-- Sequential approach in three phases from regional planning (first phase), following to master plan (second phase) and to local/sectorial planning (third phase); - Integration, in each phase, of the urban planning with environmental and social approaches, comprising SEA (on the first phase of regional planning) and ESIA (on the second and third phases, Master and sectorial planning), together with specific studies concerning environmental and social risks; - Several participatory instances for the public and institutions available in the urban planning and environmental and social assessments of individual processes, ensuring the involvement of stakeholders;
+- Sequential approach in three phases from regional planning (first phase), following to master plan (second phase) and finally to local/sectorial planning (third phase); - Integration, in each phase, of the urban planning with environmental and social approaches, comprising SEA (on the first phase, for regional planning) and ESIA (on the second and third phases, for Master and sectorial planning), together with specific studies concerning environmental and social risks;

-Approval of urban plans and environmental and social studies by the competent municipality and environmental assessment authorities, engaging the governance institutions and fostering the required adaptation.
+- Several participatory instances for the public and institutions, available in the urban planning and environmental and social assessments' individual processes, ensuring the involvement of stakeholders; - Approval of urban plans and environmental and social studies by the competent municipality and environmental assessment authorities, engaging the governance institutions and fostering the required adaptation.